VirtCode/serene-aur/server/README.md

 # mirror used to synchronize package databases
 # must contain {repo} and {arch}, with will be filled with the corresponding repo and architecture
 SYNC_MIRROR=https://mirror.init7.net/archlinux/{repo}/os/{arch}

+# build the package in order of the dependency tree
+# if true, dependencies between packages are resolved before building, so they are built in the correct order
+RESOLVE_BUILD_SEQUENCE=true

+# ignore build failures of dependencies while building
+# if false, a package build will be aborted if dependencies fail to build
+RESOLVE_IGNORE_FAILED=false

 # DEBUG the unix or tcp url to docker with a prefix (e.g. tcp://127.0.0.1:2375)
 #       the runner containers will be spun up on this docker instance